Regulation of Care

 and maintain sufficient and suitable clinical, nursing or other equipment for

-the benefit of care receivers as is necessary to meet their health and personal
+the benefit of service users as is necessary to meet their health and personal

 needs;